 We enjoy strong attendance rates but all children become unwell from time to time.
 Please let us know why your child is absent from school on the day of absence.
 You must telephone school to inform us - if we do not receive a phone call by the start of the school day a member of staff will contact you to check why your child is absent.
-You must also send a note when your child returns.
 Failure to do this will result in your child's absence being recorded as UNAUTHORISED.

-Holidays are not to be taken in term time and fines may be issued to parents who choose to do so.
+Holidays are not to be taken in term time and fines will be issued to parents who choose to do so by the Local Authority.
 If your child requires time away from school during term time a form must be obtained from the school office to ask permission.
 This will only be granted if there are exceptional circumstances.